Clob4k/pseudocode-to-python-converter/README.md

 * Pay attention that symbol for assignment is ``←`` instead of ``<-`` .

-* Tips : You may use _ALT + 43081_ on the keybord to enter right-arrow symbol.
+* Tips : You may use _ALT + 43081_ on the keybord to enter left-arrow symbol.

 ```
 <variableA> ← <variableB>